dask/dask/docs/source/shared.rst

 Linear scaling with number of tasks
 ```````````````````````````````````

-As we increase the number of tasks in a graph we see that the scheduling
+As we increase the number of tasks in a graph, we see that the scheduling
 overhead grows linearly.
-The asymptotic cost per task depends on the
+The asymptotic cost per task depends on the scheduler.
-scheduler.
-The schedulers that depend on some sort of asynchronous pool have
+The schedulers that depend on some sort of asynchronous pool have costs of a few
-costs in the few milliseconds.
-The schedulers that are single threaded are
-down in the microsecond range.
+milliseconds and the single threaded schedulers have costs of a few microseconds.

 .. image:: images/scaling-nodes.png